LachlanDev/Password-Generator/README.md

 You can download Python3.8 for Mac OS X [here](https://www.python.org/downloads/mac-osx/)

 # Installation
-Clone or download the reposotory.
+Clone or download the repository.

 # Usage
 ```BASH